Quantum programming: Qiskit

-An open source project developed by Rigetti, which uses the Python programming language to create and manipulate quantum circuits.
-Results are obtained either using simulators or prototype quantum devices provided by Rigetti.
-As well as the ability to create programs using basic quantum operations, higher level algorithms are available within the Grove package.
-Forest is based on the Quil instruction set.
+An open source project developed by IBM.
+Quantum circuits are created and manipulated using Python.
+Results are obtained either using simulators that run on the user's own device, simulators provided by IBM or prototype quantum devices provided by IBM.
+As well as the ability to create programs using basic quantum operations, higher level tools for algorithms and benchmarking are available within specialized packages.
+Qiskit is based on the OpenQASM standard for representing quantum circuits.
+It also supports pulse level control of quantum systems via QiskitPulse standard.